 Promoting the wellbeing and learning of all our learners is one of the core purposes of Education and Skills.
-We have a team that works in partnership with schools and educational settings to promote high quality inclusive provision that meets statutory and non-statutory duties.
+We have a team that works in partnership with schools and educational settings to promote high quality inclusive provision that meets the statutory Relationships and Sex Education and Health Education (RSHE) responsibilities, the safeguarding curriculum and non-statutory duties.

-An effective PSHE programme for school supports the health and wellbeing of learners by developing their knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
-Aspects can include: emotional and mental health, drugs, alcohol and tobacco education, growing up and body changes, healthy relationships and sex education, difference and diversity, risk taking behaviours, citizenship, financial education, careers and online safety.
+An effective PSHE programme for school (inclusive of the RSHE curriculum) supports the health and wellbeing of learners by developing their knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
+Aspects can include: emotional and mental health, healthy relationships and sex education, drugs, alcohol and tobacco education, growing up and body changes, difference and diversity, risk taking behaviours, citizenship, financial education, careers and online safety.

 A whole school approach to health and wellbeing helps children and young people to develop the qualities and attributes they need to thrive as individuals, family members and members of society.
 It helps builds their confidence, resilience and self esteem, and to identify and manage risk, make informed choices and understand what influences their decisions.
 It enables them to recognise, accept and shape their identities, to understand and accommodate difference and change, to manage emotions and communicate constructively in a variety of settings.
 Develop an understanding of themselves, empathy and the ability to work with others which will help learners to form and maintain positive relationships, develop the essential skills for future employability and better enjoy and manage their lives (adapted from the PSHE association).

 - provide a curriculum which meets the statutory requirements of the Relationships and Sex Education and Health Education curriculum

 - promote the spiritual, moral, social, cultural, mental and physical developments of pupils at the school and of society